("Zeh pachot ra m’zeh.")

 So please don't think that by disagreeing with rabbis and people cleverer than me that I think I'm better than them or that I'm such a smartypants or whatever.
 We see throughout history that for incomprehensible reasons, Hashem sometimes chooses to blind even the wisest people.
 But that doesn't mean He's blinding you, too.

 And with only a tiny bit of digging, Trump’s liberal positions come to light.
 His history shows that in contrast to his support base, he is socially VERY liberal.
-And immoral.

 Even when they succeed for a while, they always end up self-destructing—and taking others with them.